AbdulHadi404/FaceRecognition-And-MaskDetection/docs/TECHNICAL_DOCUMENTATION.md

 ### Integration with Face Recognition

-- Mask detection runs alongside face detection
+- Mask detection runs alongside face detection (always active)
-- Only tracked at entry (not exit)
-- Visual indicator: Green box around detected mask
+- Visual indicator: Green box around detected mask with "Using Mask" text
+- Detection parameters:
+  - `scaleFactor`: 1.2
+  - `minNeighbors`: 5
+  - `minSize`: (100, 100)
+  - `maxSize`: (150, 150)
+- Mask detection is independent of face recognition (both can run simultaneously)
-- Status saved in recognition records
+- Mask status is displayed visually but not saved to files in current implementation

 ---